Meniscus Brace

 What Brace to Wear Long Term After Meniscus Surgery?

-Rigid meniscus braces are often recommended in the initial post-operative phase.
-They typically feature adjustable straps and padding to ensure a snug fit while preventing unwanted movement.
-This type of brace is particularly beneficial for individuals who need to limit their knee's range of motion significantly during the early stages of recovery.
-As healing progresses, your medical team may suggest transitioning to a more flexible meniscus brace that offers protection while promoting joint mobility.
+Rigid hinged knee braces are almost universally recommended in the initial post-operative phase, especially following a complex meniscal repair rather than a simple removal.
+These structured designs typically feature adjustable straps, heavy-duty hinges, and interior padding to ensure a very snug fit while completely preventing unwanted lateral movement.
+This type of immobilization is exceptionally beneficial for individuals who need to significantly limit their knee's range of motion during the first few weeks of recovery, ensuring the delicate surgical site is not compromised.